-107 FMAPs for all states will be increased by 6.2 percentage points if the public health emergency is renewed October 2023.
-In this scenario, California's FMAP would be 56.2%.
-Source: Kaiser Family Foundation implementation of immunization information technologies.
-For example, funding has been used to enhance interoperability of public health systems with the clinical systems used by other health care organizations as well as to help develop reminder and recall systems that send providers and individuals a notification when the individual is due or past due for a vaccination.110 The Section 317 Program is a discretionary program, and thus funding varies from year to year subject to the annual appropriations process; the program was provided an appropriation of \$651 million for federal fiscal year 2022.111
+States access federal funding through Section 317 of the Public Health Service Act to advance public health data infrastructure priorities.
+The Section 317 Program, enacted in 1962, is administered by the CDC and provides flexible funding for immunization program operations and infrastructure as well as vaccine purchase at the local, state, and national levels.
+Program funding can be used toward the development and implementation of immunization information technologies.
+For example, funding has been used to enhance interoperability of public health systems with the clinical systems used by other health care organizations as well as to help develop reminder and recall systems that send providers and individuals a notification when the individual is due or past due for a vaccination.
+115 The Section 317 Program is a discretionary program, and thus funding varies from year to year subject to the annual appropriations process; the program was provided an appropriation of \$651 million for federal fiscal year 2022.
+116